 Firewood without a purchase receipt or bundle label

-Pallet wood, or lumber that is painted, stained, or contains metal or foreign materials.
+Pallet wood, or lumber that is painted, stained, or contains metal or foreign materials

 Collecting firewood in state parks is not allowed, but dead wood can be collected in state forests for a campfire.
 Certified firewood is dried or heat-treated in a kiln certified by the Minnesota Department of Agriculture.